hwayne/learntla-v2/docs/core/invariants.rst

 Summary
 ========

-* An Invariant is something that much be true of every state in our specification.
+* An Invariant is something that must be true of every state in our specification.

   * A common invariant is the *Type Invariant*, which checks that all of your variable values belong to strict sets.